I've written this page for those who are considering buying from us, but hopefully it might be useful for all first time

-We currently have five adult Mangalista breeding sows of different colours (Tilly, Maggie, Red, Molly and Doris) and a blonde boar (Marmalade or Quickbourne Leader 6 to give him his full name).
+We currently have four adult Mangalista breeding sows of different colours (Tilly, Maggie, Red and Molly) and a blonde boar (Marmalade or Quickbourne Leader 6 to give him his full name).
 There are three more pedigree gilts and a beautiful red pedigree boar (Peppermint Leader 6) growing on ready to join the breeding herd in 2020.
 We breed litters of piglets several times a year; I have a waiting list, such is the rarity of the breed.
 Do drop me a line if you would like to go on the list- it is common for people to change their minds after waiting for a while, so it might just be that we have unexpected availability!